thin-edge/thin-edge.io/broker/configuration/cumulocity/README.md

 * `connect-c8y.sh`: main script
 * `create-mosquitto-conf.s`: creates the mosquitto configuration.
 * `create-self-signed-certificate.sh`: creates a self-signed certificate.
-* `enable-trusted-certificates.sh`: enables the 'Trusted Certificates' pannel in Cumulocity (TEMP: the panel is not enabled yet per default on the latest C8Y).
 * `upload-certificate.sh`: uploads a certificate to be trusted by Cumulocity.
-* `list-certificates.sh`: lists the certificates trusted ny Cumulocity.
 * `test-bridge.sh`: is the bridge working properly?
 * `get-credentials.sh`: kind of hack to pass the C8Y credentials from one script to another (WARNING: your credentials are cached in the file `.credentials` using http basic authentication).